 Here at Sojourner House we are dedicated to serving the whole person, and that includes paying attention to issues of sexual health.
 To read more about our sexual health work and philosophies, please visit our Sexual Health Advocacy Program page.

-For more information on making an appointment or bringing us to come test at your organization, please email Helen at firstname.lastname@example.org or call 401.861.6191.
+For more information on making an appointment or bringing us to come test at your organization, please email Anthony at firstname.lastname@example.org or call 401.861.6191.

 Starting May 1st, 2015 we will also do testing days every FIRST AND LAST FRIDAY OF THE MONTH at our Drop-In Center between 11:30am and 3pm.